What every teacher should know

 Phonics instruction: explicit and systematic

 Phonics is best taught explicitly and systematically and then practiced extensively until automatic.
-When phonics skills become automatic, children can shift their attention to comprehending what they read.
-When phonics skills are not automatic and children must laboriously decode words sound by sound, fluency and comprehension falter.
+When word recogition becomes automatic, children can shift their attention to comprehending what they read.
+When word recognition is not automatic and children must laboriously decode words sound by sound, fluency and comprehension falter.

 Let's look at the definitions of "systematic" and "explicit" again

-- Systematic: Letter-sound relationships are taught in an organized and logical sequence.
+Systematic: Letter-sound relationships are taught in an organized and logical sequence, with many opportunities for cumulative practice.
+Regular progress monitoring helps ensure that skills are taught to mastery.

-- Explicit: Important concepts and skills are taught very clearly and directly by the teacher.
-Children are not expected to infer these concepts and skills merely from exposure.
+Explicit: Important concepts and skills are taught very clearly and directly by the teacher.
+Children are not expected to infer these concepts and skills just from exposure alone.

 Systematic and explicit phonics instruction: